MicrosoftDocs/windows-dev-docs/hub/powertoys/advanced-paste.md

 # Advanced Paste

 PowerToys **Advanced Paste** is a tool that enables you to paste the text from your clipboard into any format needed.
-It can paste as plain text, markdown, or json directly with the UX or with a direct keystroke invoke.
-These are fully locally executed.
-In addition, it has an AI powered option that is 100% opt-in and requires and Open AI key.
+It can paste as plain text, markdown, or JSON directly with the UX or with a direct keystroke invoke.
+These actions are executed entirely on your local machine.
+Additionally, the tool has an AI-powered option that is 100% opt-in and requires entering an OpenAI key in settings.

 ## Getting started